5 Ways to Boost Your Dogs Confidence

 If you notice that you’ve gotten too close to the scary situation and are unable to get his focus you’ll need to move back.
 After a few tries you’ll start to see where your dogs fear threshold is and you’ll be able to find an area that works for your dog.

-4. Your Dog Will Associate Training With Good Things
+4. Your Dog Will Start to Associate Training With Good Things

 Whether you’re brushing up on old skills like “sit” or teaching new commands like “look at me” you’re going to want to use lots of praise and treats.
 Keep these little obedience lessons fun for your dog.
 The more you praise them & keep it fun the more likely they’ll be to pay attention to you when you ask them to do it when faced with a new situation.